I am very grateful to Mogens Larsen for his help.

 More than detailed description, her article includes the comparison with the helmet from Gjermundbu.
 Since she considers the helmet from Gjermundbu to be the closest analogy, it is obvious she interprets the fragment as a part of a spectacle low-domed helmet.
 This type of helmets was used until 1000 AD (Munksgaard 1984: 88).
 The dating of the find from Tjele was corrected by Lund (2006: 325, 339), who claims the set belongs to the period between 950–970 AD.
 Tweddle (1992: 1126) assumed that the mask was multi-pieced; two ocular pieces were riveted to the nose-guard.
 The hole in the broader piece of the nose-guard could support this theory.
 Moreover, the mask from Kyiv shows the same feature.

 The size of the mask is not convincingly given, but both Munksgaard and Tweddle suggest it is 12 × 7 cm (Munksgaard 1984: 87, fig. 4; Tweddle 1992: 1128, fig. 561).
 Just in the middle of eyebrows, at the base of the nose-guard, a hole for a rivet is placed.
 At least one decorated bronze strip was mounted on the eyebrows.
-It seems that entire eyebrows were symmetrically covered by bronze strips like this one.
-As a result, the mask was a distictive feature of the helmet, as can be observed in cases of other helmets too (Gjermundbu, Lokrume, Kyiv or St. Wenceslas helmet).
+However, at the time of the discovery, the mask was decorated with silver and bronze bands, as Boye suggests (1858: 197-8):

 Even though the mask from Tjele is just a fragment, we can not underestimate the meaning of this find.
 It broadens our vision about Viking Age protective gear, its decoration and the makers.
 Recently, two of my friends have tried to replicate the helmet fragment from Tjele.
 The reconstruction of the complete helmet is impossible, but I personally think that these both versions are decent and plausible tries that should be accepted by reenactment community.